scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 - The `single_file` option makes the generator output all messages and enums to a single Scala file.

+- The `java_conversions` options tells ScalaPB to generate converters to the corresponding Java messages in this file.
+It does not automatically trigger Java source code generation for the messages.
+If you need to generate source code in Java, include `PB.gens.java` in the list of targets in sbt-protoc.

 - The `preamble` is a list of strings that is output at the top of the generated Scala file.
 This option requires `single_file` to be set.
 It is